-Northeastern Power Station has 22 groundwater monitoring wells, 15 of which have been polluted above federal advisory levels based on samples collected between March 10, 2010 and September 15, 2010.
-Groundwater at this site contains unsafe levels of sulfate, arsenic, cobalt, selenium, lead, cadmium, chromium, nickel, antimony, nitrate and copper.Site description
+Northeastern Power Station has 29 groundwater monitoring wells, 23 of which have been polluted above federal advisory levels based on samples collected between March 10, 2010 and October 31, 2017.
+Groundwater at this site contains unsafe levels of sulfate, lithium, arsenic, molybdenum, radium, cobalt, boron, barium, antimony, fluoride, lead, selenium, cadmium, chromium, nickel, beryllium, nitrate and copper.Site description

-Public Service Company of Oklahoma, a subsidiary of American Electric Power (AEP), operates Northeastern Power Station, a 1,815-MW coal and natural gas-fired power plant located along the Verdigris River near Oologah, Oklahoma.
+Public Service Company of Oklahoma, a subsidiary of American Electric Power (AEP), operates Northeastern Power Station, a former 1,815 MW coal and natural gas-fired power plant located along the Verdigris River near Oologah, Oklahoma.
+The plant was opened in 1971 and burned coal until 2012 when it was converted to natural gas.
+It was retired in 2016.
 The plant has disposed of coal ash in a 65-acre unlined ash landfill since 1978.
-As a result of legal action related to air pollution from the plant, AEP plans to retire the station's two coal-fire units in 2017 and 2026.